TriKro/rsb-content/part6-evaluative_product_experiment/net-promotor-score-survey.md

 # Net Promotor Score Survey

 ## In Brief
 Net Promoter Score identifies customer loyalty to the brand or product.
-The survey uses a score of 0 to 10 to the answer to the question: “How likely is it that you would recommend [company X or product Y] to a friend or colleague?”.
+The survey uses a score of 0 to 10 to the answer to the question: “How likely is it that you would recommend [company X or product Y] to a friend or colleague?”

 Net Promoter Score was first introduced by Frederick F. Reichheld in a Harvard Business Review article: “The One Number You Need to Grow”.